-Pozo de las Animas is a couple of two eye-catching cesspools situated near the village of Los Molles in Mendoza.
+Pozo de las Animas are two eye-catching cesspools situated near the village of Los Molles in Mendoza.

 Both dump wells were created because of the deformation of underground voids.
-And those voids emerged of the dissipation of gypsum deposits by groundwaters.
+The voids emerged from the dissipation of gypsum deposits by groundwaters.
 The holes are separated by a thin friable wall, and it is assumed that the wall will erode away over the years to unite the two wells.

 The Northern sinkhole has crumbling sides, and as the sinkhole is still eroding, it is dangerous to approach its rims.
 The sinkhole is around 101 m deep and 300 m across.
 Over 21 m of the depth is filled with water.
 The Southern sinkhole is approximately 300 m in diameter, however less impressive visually.

-The site may be visited all year round.
-In winter, the slopes are covered in snow, but roads are generally passable.
+The site may be visited year round.
+In winter, the slopes are covered in snow, and the roads are generally passable.
 In summer, days are hot, but the sun reflecting in the wells at noon is really what makes it attractive.